start-runner/istanbul/README.md

 ## Usage

-The sequence of tasks is simple: "instrument" sources, run tests and then report collected code coverage.
+The sequence of tasks is simple: "instrument" sources, run tests, report collected code coverage and then check result against the provided thresholds (optional).

 ```js
 // tasks/index.js